-The firms post simultaneously an admission procedure $s\in S$, which I will describe in detail below.
-After observing the admission process, agents decides whether to apply to firm $1$ or $2$.
-Denote by $\phi:\theta\times S\times S\rightarrow [0,1]$ the probability agent $\theta$ chooses firm $1$ given the selection procedures.
+The firms simultaneously post a selection procedure $s\in S$.
+After observing the admission process, agents decide whether to apply to firm $1$ or $2$.
+Denote by $\phi:\Theta\times S\times S\rightarrow [0,1]$ the probability agent $\theta$ chooses firm $1$ given the selection procedures.